-Feedback from families focused on options for returning to school in the fall and increased quality of communication.
+Feedback from families in 2022-23 continues to be focused on increased quality of communication.
 Parents who attended were glad to have a voice in stakeholder meetings, and wanted to see more parent opportunities and parent participation.
-Parents expressed that students need more opportunities for co-curricular and extra-curricular enrichment in school (e.g. Future Farmers of America, athletics, music, drama), Career and Technical Education(CTE), and project-based hands-on learning.
+Parents expressed that students need more opportunities for co-curricular and extra-curricular enrichment in school (e.g. Future Farmers of America, athletics, music, drama), Career and Technical Education (CTE), and project-based hands-on learning.
 They also indicated that addressing students' social-emotional health should be a priority as part of larger plans of learning recovery and accelerating of students' academic progress.
 Stakeholder meetings were a rich source of parent feedback compared to the Priority 3 survey.
 Increasing completion rate for these parent engagement surveys in the coming years is a priority.
-In contrast, completion rates of surveys for specific school plans (such as returning to hybrid, transportation needs, food services needs) were high leading the team to believe that there is a good potential to improve completion of Priority 3 parent surveys.
+In contrast, completion rates of surveys for specific school plans returning from distance learning (such as returning to hybrid, transportation needs, food services needs) were high, leading the team to believe that there is a good potential to improve completion of Priority 3 parent surveys.
 Input from families, staff, and community is continuously gathered and integrated into ongoing plans.

 According to parents there is a need for more social emotional supports in schools including more mental health counseling.
 Parents also ask for increased career and college guidance counseling.
-Parents expressed the need for increased staffing for Independent Study programs.
+Parents expressed the need for increased staffing for Independent Study programs which was done in 2021-22 to accommodate the high numbers of students on Independent Study.
 Parents expressed that summer school must be in person.
 Common themes were that students need in person help from their teachers, that students who need summer school did not do well with Distance Learning or Independent Study, and that driving 60-100 miles to the Independent Study credit recovery program would be a burden for the family.
 A substantial increase in parent requests for special education assessment is noted.
 Parents of English Learners (EL) expressed that they appreciate the translation and interpretation services offered.
-Parents of EL missed the in-person opportunities for community building due to the social distance of this year due to COVID-19 restrictions.
-Bargaining unit leadership contributed to health and safety plans with specific strategies to mitigate spread of any possible contagious diseases such as COVID-19.

 Student feedback was primarily focused on increased opportunities for student voice, addressing students' social-emotional health, as well as the need for ways to make up credits to meet graduation and A-G requirements.
 Students at the high school level expressed a need for new textbooks that are more engaging.
+In 2022-23, new textbook purchases were used in math and ordered for English Language Arts classes at the 7-12 grade level.
 Student interest in attending summer school is high.
 In addition to students feeling the need to "catch up" on learning, students frequently report that they are looking forward to spending time learning with friends at summer school.
-Students expressed interest in school offering more options for Advanced Placement (AP) classes.
-A need for more counselor time was a common theme with students.
+Students expressed interest in school offering more options for Advanced Placement (AP) classes and in 2022-23 school year South Fork High offered AP English for the first time in many years.
+A need for more counselor time was a common theme with students; in 2022-23 a counseling tech position is supporting the academic school counselors and a second PPS counselor has been hired for K-12 for social-emotional and behavioral interventions.
+In addition Wellness Center is staffed in Miranda with additional support from Humboldt IPA and HBTS.